4.5 Describe the purpose of configuration

 Wire schemes: A networks requires lot of wiring depending

-ceiling therefore documentation of wiring should be kept up to date.
+therefore documentation of wiring should be kept up to date.

-It should include where wires are placed and
+It should include where wires are placed and what wires are

-will include location of network devices, ports used etc.
+location of network devices, ports used etc. and logical topology

 Well-functioning networks are characterized by documented

-identities and other information related to user.
+and other information related to user.
 If an internet based

-application provided by an organization
+application provided by an organization require users to

 Acceptable use: This policy restricts how a computer

 what users can do and what not with technology infrastructure

 of an organization.
-It is signed by the
+It is signed by the employees before

 Security policy: A company's security policy outlines

-security policy is the first thing that needs to be
+policy is the first thing that needs to be done.

-Like admin is supposed to take backups, how often backups
+admin is supposed to take backups, how often backups are to

 3. configurations: Both software and hardware configuration